Loca0307/iLoca/README.md

 # Docker

-To build the docker image:
+1) To build the docker image:
 - docker build -t "image name" .

-To run the image and create a container:
+2) To run the image and create a container:
-- docker run --name "container name" -p "host port":"container port" "image name" So in this case: docker run -p 5027:8080 "image name"
+- docker run --name "container name" -p "host port":"container port" "image name" So in this case: docker run -p 5027:5027 "image name"

+3) Go to link "http://localhost:5027/" to see the build